santinio/LibreController/README.md

 # OpenController
-Design of a complete RC Controller-Transmitter
+Design of a Controller-Transmitter for remotely controlled vehicles.